zwanthor/mod_syzkaller/README.md

  ### Example
  Check out `my.cfg` to see an example of supplying modified priorities to specific system calls.
 Checkout specifically https://github.com/zwanthor/mod_syzkaller/blob/master/syzkaller/my.cfg#L19 to the end of the file.
+The format is as follows: